catenate/tanote/proposal.md

 Cast @p to a tape and vice-versa.  @p tags in `text` start as tapes, but we will want to treat them as @p.
 We also want to treat the @p in `by`, `if` and `to` as tags.

+Generate display of tags from a store, including defaults and @p.
+Store @p as a separate list, to avoid translating to and from text?
+What about @p mentioned in text?

+Add to the store a set of tapes `tags` representing the selected tags.
+Add to the store a tape `regards` representing the selected note.
+Store the current list of histories in `histories`.

+	tanote.hoon: +$  store  [tags=(set tape) regards=tape histories=(list note)]

+Generate display of visible note regards, which is the list of all notes with the selected tags.

 ### later

 Store (graph-store?) the overall structure containing version histories of notes.

 Share a version of a note with another ship.
-Receive a version of a note from another ship, and add it to the store.
+Receive a version of a note from another ship,

+Copy received version to a new/received store, or with a new/received tag (but where would that tag be stored?)
+If we have multiple visible stores (possibly in a crossbar access the top, like the new terminal's named tabs and `+`, we could copy the received note into the `new` store, then delete it from the `new` store after viewing it, or marking all as seen.

 Share a note with another ship, if a gora has been granted to that ship (jaded approach checks with the gora issuer).
 Receive a note from another ship, if a gora is present (naïve approach checks the current ship).